 | Minimum | Inf |

 Remarkably, binary operations can be expressed either as binary operators or as two-argument functions.
 For instance, the symbol + can be employed in either form, making output = output + x[i] equivalent to output = +(output, x[i]).
 The possibility of using functions for reductions expands their scope.
-For instance, it enables the use of the max function to find the maximum value in a vector x, where max(a,b) returns the larger of the two scalars a and b.
+For instance, it enables the application of the max function to find the maximum value in a vector x, where max(a,b) returns the larger of the two scalars a and b.

 x = rand(100)